Castleman’s Disease - Causes, Types

 • Autoimmune Responses: Sometimes our body’s immune cells mistakenly attack our healthy, normal cells, leading to chronic inflammation and an immune response.
 Chronic inflammation can lead to the growth of abnormal cells and the formation of enlarged lymph nodes, leading to organ dysfunction.

-• Gene Mutations: Experts believe that mutations in genes associated with interleukin-6 can lead to CD development, but the exact gene is not fully understood.
+• Gene Mutations: Castleman’s disease is associated with excessive IL‑6 signalling, but specific causative gene mutations have not been definitively identified.
 Mutations in IL-6 and its receptors can cause overproduction of cytokines, leading to increased immune response and inflammation, which are common in Castleman’s disease.

 The exact mechanism and genes responsible for the development of Castleman’s disease are still under investigation.
 Future research may reveal genes and pathways responsible for the development and progression of it.